 Aim and ET are very effective on morningglory, and when mixed with glyphosate will improve control of larger morningglory and Florida pusley compared to glyphosate alone.
 Additionally, Aim will provide excellent control of emerged tropical spiderwort that is four inches or less.
-Cotton should be at least 18 inches tall, and the spray must be directed precisely to the woody portion of the stem.
+Cotton should be at least 20 inches tall, and the spray must be directed precisely to the woody portion of the stem.
 Spray contact with green stem tissue will cause injury.
 Neither product provides residual control.

-Caparol or diuron mixed with glyphosate will improve morningglory control compared to glyphosate alone.
-Caparol at 2 pints or Direx (diuron 4L) at 1.5 pints will provide some residual control of small-seeded broadleaf weeds, such as pigweed, if activated by rainfall.
-Direx (diuron) is usually more effective on Palmer amaranth than Caparol.
-Cotton should be at least 12 inches tall before directing Caparol or Direx at these rates.
-Occasionally, mixing Caparol or Direx with glyphosate will reduce grass control by glyphosate.
-This is most likely to occur under dry growing conditions when grasses are large.
+Caparol or Diuron mixed with glyphosate will improve morningglory control compared to glyphosate alone.
+Caparol at 2 pints or diuron (Direx 4 L, other) at 1.5 pints will provide some residual control of small-seeded broadleaf weeds, such as pigweed, if activated by rainfall.
+Diuron is usually more effective on Palmer amaranth than Caparol.
+Cotton should be at least 12 inches tall before directing Caparol or diuron at these rates.
+Occasionally, mixing Caparol or diuron with glyphosate will reduce grass control by glyphosate.
+This is most likely to occur under dry growing conditions with large grasses.
 Do not reduce the glyphosate rate when tank-mixing.